gardenshade/mam-plus/README.md

     - Set the includes to `https://myanonamouse.net/*` & `https://www.myanonamouse.net/*`
 - Make sure your terminal window is open to this project folder, and run `gulp`
 - As long as `gulp` is running, any changes you save will be compiled automatically.
 Simply refresh the browser to see your changes
 - When the script is ready to be released, run `gulp release`

-#### For Violentmonkey:

-- In Chrome, ensure that the Violentmonkey extension has access to file URLs
-- Make sure your terminal window is open to this project folder, and run `gulp`
-- Drag and drop the resulting file from `build/MAM_Plus_Dev` to your browser
-- On the installation page, open `Options` and select `Track local file`
-- Click `Confirm Installation` and **do not close the installation page**
-- As long as `gulp` is running and the installation page is open, any changes you save will be compiled automatically.
-Simply refresh the browser to see your changes
-- When the script is ready to be released, run `gulp release`